 Skilled cosmetologists and other friendly fashionistas are all set if they have a reliable network of media personalities or other public faces.
 As a personal stylist, you’ll consult with clients about their desired image, utilizing a savvy intuition for the art of appearances paired with an up-to-date familiarity with modern fashion.

 Ongoing costs are few and far between, as any clothing or cosmetic products will typically be charged to the customer or otherwise reflected in your prices.
-Profits may climb as high as $78,000, but this depends on your service fees and the needs of your clientele base.
+This is another one of many low-cost business ideas with high profit potential; profits may climb as high as $78,000, but this depends on your service fees and the needs of your clientele base.

 Learn how to start a personal styling business.